 If you are concerned about an adult or child who will need a representative, or if you want to offer to serve as a Guardian or Conservator for a relative or friend, it is important that you fully understand the responsibilities involved.
 Contact Mall Malisow & Cooney, P.C. if you would like to arrange a consultation with one of our firm’s Attorneys.

-Our Attorneys and staff will work with you to explore all the resources available to provide for the best possible quality of life and quality of care for your family member or friend.
+Our Michigan Guardianship Lawyers and staff will work with you to explore all the resources available to provide for the best possible quality of life and quality of care for your family member or friend.